org-tigris-jsapar/jsapar/docs/basics.md

 ### Format errors
 Format error are handled by the library in a similar way as with line parsed events.
-An event is fired for every error and passed to a registered `ErrorEventListener` by default, the `ExceptionErrorEventListener` is registered so if you don't do anything, an exception will be thrown at first error.
-As with the line event listener ,there are some provided alternatives, in the 'org.jsapar.error' package, to use if you don't want to implement your own:
+An event is fired for every error and passed to a registered `ErrorEventListener`.
+By default, the `ExceptionErrorEventListener` is registered so if you don't do anything, an exception will be thrown at first error.
+As with the line event listener there are some provided alternatives, in the `org.jsapar.error` package, to use if you don't want to implement your own:

 `ExceptionErrorEventListener` | Throws an exception upon the first error `RecordingErrorEventListener` | Records all errors in a list and allows you to retrieve all errors when parsing is done.